 - Correct feeding

-The second of the three tips to get rid of cellulite is correct nutrition; knowing what not to eat to help reduce cellulite.
+The second of the three tips to get rid of cellulite fast is correct nutrition; knowing what not to eat to help reduce cellulite.
 Some foods that we actually eat can contribute to cellulite formation, while others help prevent or remove it.
 Diet exerts function in the way our blood is formed and circulates through the body.
 If some foods thicken the blood, this will hinder proper circulation.
 Therefore, it is important to include healthy foods that will naturally dilute the blood and let them circulate freely.

 Important foods to be integrated into your diet to help fight cellulite include omega-3 fatty acids found in flaxseed and sea foods, and foods that thin the blood like cayenne pepper, ginger, and garlic.
 Foods like nuts, oats, green vegetables and dairy products contain L-Arginine, a natural vasodilator that improves blood circulation.
 Eating these foods helps the body eliminate the buildup of cellulite.

 - Reduce fluid retention

 Chronic fluid retention is another factor that contributes to the development of cellulite.
 You can reduce fluid retention and improve the appearance of cellulite by feeding on foods rich in antioxidants, flavonoids, phytonutrients, protein and omega-3.
 Avoid saturated and trans fats, sugar and unnecessary exposure to chemicals and medications in order to fight the battle against cellulite.

 Fluid retention is often associated with cellulite and being overweight.
 Our body tends to retain more fluids when our body levels are low or when food has high amounts of sodium.

 Women are more vulnerable to this type of situation, but the same can also happen in men.
 According to the Sport and Life newspaper AS, there are some tips you can practice to avoid fluid retention.